-If you’re wondering, in 5 days, I’m leaving my Southern California beach life for Asia.
+If you’re wondering, in five days, I’m leaving my Southern California beach life for Asia.
 I’m off to teach kindergarten English for one year in Seoul, South Korea.
 The opportunity kept coming up through a friend for about a year before I jumped in.
-Korea appealed to me because not only is it near top vacation spots such as Thailand, Vietnam, Japan, Taiwan, Philippines, Indonesia, and more (plus Korea has it’s own vacay spots like Busan!), but also the school’s compensation package allows teachers to save some money (I want to travel and teach in Latin America after this, and it would be nice to not have to worry about finances while doing some good down there…) while being able to travel and live a comfortable lifestyle.
-Also, having some friends already living in Korea is a big plus!
+Korea appealed to me because not only is it near top vacation spots such as Thailand, Vietnam, Japan, Taiwan, Philippines, Indonesia, and more (plus Korea has it’s own vacay spots like Busan!), but also the school’s compensation package allows teachers to save some money while living a comfortable lifestyle.
+Having friends already living in Korea is a big plus!

-I’d traveled Europe when I was 19 and LOVED it…a summer study abroad program in England.
-I’ve never felt so alive.
+I traveled Europe at age 19 and LOVED it…a summer study abroad program in England.
+I had never felt so alive.
 I’ve always had quite the independent spirit, and during that trip, I found out I’m a pretty adventuresome traveler.
-I always lost the group and found my own adventure during that summer, sometimes bringing some fellow study abroaders with me, and always making newfound friends along the way.
-The Euro trip culminated with a 3 day solo trip to the island of Ibiza, Spain.
-Looking back…kind of a bold move for a 19 year old girl, but I had the time of my life.
+I always lost the group and found my own adventure that summer, sometimes bringing fellow study abroaders with me, often making newfound friends along the way.
+The Euro trip culminated with a 3 day solo trip to the Island of Ibiza, Spain.
+Looking back, a bold move for a 19 year old girl.
+I had the time of my life.

-On January 1 of 2010, I found myself rummaging through our storage unit, and I stumbled on my travel journal from that magical summer.
-The journal was full of excited, alive writing, and little things like seashells and sugar packets and plane and subway tickets from all over Europe.
-I was in a pretty good position at my job, with some amazing coworkers surrounding me, but I was trudging through the mud everyday.
+On January 1 of 2010, I found myself rummaging through our storage unit, and stumbled upon my travel journal from that magical summer.
+The journal was full of excited, alive writing, and little things like seashells, sugar packets, plane/metro tickets from all over Europe.
+I was in a decent position at my job at a wellness center, with amazing coworkers surrounding me, but trudging through the mud everyday.
 An adventure was desperately needed.
 So, I took this as a sign.
 New year, new life.
-A week later, I put in my 2 weeks at my job, trusting that this new plan would unfold perfectly.
-And 2 weeks later I’d secured the job in Korea.
-Pretty cool.
+A week later, I put in two weeks notice at my job, trusting that this new plan would unfold perfectly.
+And two weeks later I’d secured the job in Korea.
+Pretty cool!

 Whew.
 So much for packing light…better get down to it!
 Till next time…